×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Boracay Island involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a simple room rental to a luxury beachfront villa.
 Next, you should research the different areas of Boracay.
 The island is divided into several 'stations' with Station 1 being the most upscale and Station 3 being the most budget-friendly.
 Each station has its own unique vibe and attractions, so choose the one that suits your lifestyle and preferences best.
 Once you've decided on a location, you can start looking for available properties.
 There are several online platforms where you can find listings, such as Airbnb, Booking.com, and local real estate websites.
 These platforms allow you to filter results based on your preferences, such as price, property type, and amenities.
 It's also a good idea to contact local real estate agents who specialize in Boracay properties.
 They can provide you with insider information and help you navigate the local real estate market.
 Once you've found a few potential options, arrange for viewings.
 This will give you a better sense of the property's condition, its proximity to amenities, and the neighborhood.
 Before finalizing any rental or purchase, make sure to read the contract carefully and understand all the terms and conditions.
 If possible, seek legal advice to ensure that your rights are protected.
 Finally, once you've found your ideal place, make the necessary payments and move in.
 Remember to set up utilities and internet if they're not included in your rental agreement.
-Finding a place to live in Boracay can take some time and effort, but with careful planning and research, you can find a home that suits your needs and allows you to enjoy all that this beautiful island has to offer," said one expat who made the move to Boracay Island.
+Finding a place to live in Boracay can take some time and effort, but with careful planning and research, you can find a home that suits your needs and allows you to enjoy all that this beautiful island has to offer," remarked one expat living in Boracay Island, Philippines.

 What is a typical expat home or apartment like in Boracay Island?

 "A typical expat home or apartment in Boracay Island, is often located near the beach, providing stunning views of the turquoise waters and white sand.
 These homes are usually designed with a blend of modern and traditional Filipino architecture, featuring bamboo and rattan furniture, high ceilings for ventilation, and wide windows for natural light.
 They often have spacious living areas, fully equipped kitchens, and comfortable bedrooms.
 Some homes may also include a balcony or a patio, perfect for outdoor dining or simply relaxing while enjoying the tropical climate.
 Many expat homes also have access to amenities such as swimming pools, fitness centers, and even housekeeping services.
 Despite being in a tropical paradise, these homes are also equipped with modern conveniences such as Wi-Fi, air conditioning, and cable TV.
-The surrounding area is usually peaceful and quiet, but also conveniently close to local markets, restaurants, and other attractions," said one expat who made the move to Boracay Island.
+The surrounding area is usually peaceful and quiet, but also conveniently close to local markets, restaurants, and other attractions," said one expat in Boracay Island.

 What is the average cost of housing in Boracay Island?